Navigation

 PlanetScale MySQL provides a new VECTOR INDEX to facilitate fast and scalable approximate nearest neighbor (ANN) search on vector data.

 Statements that create a vector index may take optional parameters, which can be specified as JSON key-value pairs, via the SECONDARY_ENGINE_ATTRIBUTE variable.
-There are two options that can be specified in the JSON:
+There are four options that can be specified in the JSON.
+The first two are the following:

 • type: specifies the algorithm used to build and query the vector index.